Ilgrim/code-examples/README.md

 # Code Examples
 Some examples one how to use the OneAll API.
-The API documentation is available here: http://docs.oneall.com/api/
+The API documentation is available here:<br /> http://docs.oneall.com/api/

-Please also have a look at our SDKs: https://github.com/oneall?utf8=%E2%9C%93&query=sdk
+Please also have a look at our SDKs:<br /> https://github.com/oneall?utf8=%E2%9C%93&query=sdk

 ## Important